AryanN1/AnalogSea/README.md

-# AnalogSea A thinkful bootcamp checkpoint
+# Thinkful bootcamp checkpoint: Analog Sea

 -A signup page as represented in the designs found below this list of requirements.